How to Get a Job as a Hairdresser

 Interview Questions Submitted by Real Hairdressers

 "Tell me about a time when you had to deal with a difficult customer and how you dealt with it." - American Girl Hair Stylist Candidate (Overland Park, KS)

 "Do you have a clientele?" - Regis Corporation Hair Stylist Candidate (Kalamazoo, MI)

 What is the Job Like?

-Changing your physical appearance can be stressful, to both you and your hairdresser, and there are times when tension runs high in this job, particularly if a patron is displeased with the final results.
-Conversely, that also means the job has substantial rewards.
-"When I say to someone, 'let's enhance the shape of your face with this type of hair cut,' and then to watch their face light up and see how grateful they are when they see the outcome—I still get goose bumps," says Buchanan.
-Happy clients also translate into larger tips and more business referrals, which could eventually lead to a brass ring in a career of a hairdresser: the chance to own their own salon.
-Full-time hairdressers work a minimum of 40 hours each week, and more often than not have evening and weekend hours to accommodate the schedules of clients.
+Changing your physical appearance can be stressful, for both a hairdresser and his or her client, and there are times when tension runs high in this job, particularly if a patron is displeased with the final results.
+This also means the job has substantial rewards.
+“When I say to someone, ‘Let’s enhance the shape of your face with this type of hair cut,’ and then to watch their face light up and see how grateful they are when they see the outcome – I still get goose bumps,” Buchanan says.
+Happy clients also translate into larger tips and more business referrals, which could eventually lead to a brass ring: the chance for a hairdresser to own his or her own salon.

 Keep in mind, however, that hairdressers usually work irregular hours – most of them standing up, with plenty of nights and weekend work – and this will particularly be the case if you’re a business owner, but the perk to being self-employed is having more control over your work schedule.